10 January, 2019

 Forbes regularly advises on all matters relating to copyright and IP law.

-If you are looking for any more information with regards to our services view our Commercial section.
-You can also contact John Pickervance in our Commercial department via email or phone on 0333 207 1134.
+For more information contact John Pickervance in our Commercial department via email or phone on 0333 207 1134.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.